batsu/meeto_v2/README.md

 Hello!

+Here's how to install Meeto!!!

-npm install
+1. npm install

-npm run devStart
+2. npm run devStart

+3. Go to localhost:3000

+Database features will not run!